NAME, AFFILIATION AND OBJECTS

 Members may bring visitors subject to the Rules of Play of the Club and at the prescribed fee.

-Subscriptions shall become due on 1 April each year or on joining and shall be paid to the membership secretary, or any member of the committee, within a period specified by the committee.
+Subscriptions shall be payable on joining and are payable thereafter on an annual basis and shall be paid to the membership secretary, or any member of the committee, within a period specified by the committee.
 The Committee may offer a general discount for prompt payment should it see fit Subscriptions shall only be refunded in very exceptional circumstances and the committee’s decision on this shall be final.

 The Executive Officers of the Club shall be: